p0ryae/Discord.JS-Custom-Prefix/README.md

 - make sure the message event have the similer idea like mine, or you wil get some prefix errors :/

+- MAKE SURE TO Set the mongodb url in index.js

 ## 🐛 You found a issue or a Bug?
 No worries!
 You can just create a pull request or a new issue as you can see on the top of the reposetory!